Brighouse, Southowram, West Vale, Norland, Ripponden, Mill Bank

 the dwelling Todmorden Edge South.

-at the next junction.
-Go down approx 100 yards then right as signposted
+next junction.
+Go down approx 100 yards then right as signposted along a

-along a grassy track and downhill to Buckley Wood.
-At the bottom go left
+grassy track and downhill to Buckley Wood.
+At the bottom go left down

 on the right to emerge on the Todmorden Road (A646).